NaifA1i/attention-enhanced-deepfake-detection/README.md

 **Attention-Enhanced Deepfake Detection Using ResNet50V2 and Hybrid Attention Mechanisms**
 Naif A. Almalki, Mahmoud Ragab, Faris Kateb
-Published in *The Visual Computer*, Springer, 2026.
+Manuscript under review at *The Visual Computer*, Springer, 2026.
 ---